-Life in Levent is a well-established habitat for work, living and is is also connected to the rest of the city via both personal driving and public transportation.
+Life in Levent is a well-established habitat for work, living and is also connected to the rest of the city via both personal driving and public transportation.

 History of The Life in Levent

-In time, following the emerging of the private sector life in Levent has also adapted to that.
-Vast majority of these villas have been transformed into office use and still are being used as so.
-Apartment units in those 4-story buildings have also turned into mix-use of residential and offices because of the easy accessibility and prestige of the life in Levent.
+In time, following the emerging of the private sector, life in Levent has also adapted to that.
+The vast majority of these villas have been transformed into office use and still are being used as so.
+Apartment units in those four-story buildings have also turned into a mix-use of residential and offices, because of the easy accessibility and prestige of life in Levent.

-Some of the office units of majorly Yapı Kredi Plaza and İş Towers have been leased and occupied by third party companies including very reputable international bodies such as Mitsui, IBM and Fitch Ratings, which lead the way to first “plaza” demand for offices and so another escalation of the quality of life in Levent.
+Some of the office units of majorly YapiKredi Plaza and İsTowers have been leased and occupied by third party companies including very reputable international bodies such as; Mitsubishi, IBM, and Fitch Ratings, which lead the way to the first plaza demand for offices, and so to the other escalation of the quality of life in Levent.

-Locating to The Life in Levent
+Locating to Levent

-On the other hand, considering the fact that the major high-end residential and office buildings are located directly on Büyükdere Avenue, reaching to and from these buildings in rush hours is a problem.
-And the mix-use nature of the traditional buildings and lack of parking space on the streets makes it tough to find a car park on the old side of the district.
+On the other hand, because the major high-end residential and office buildings are located directly on Buyukdere Avenue, reaching to and from these buildings in rush hours is a problem.
+And the mix-use nature of the traditional buildings and lack of parking space on the streets makes it tough to find a car park on the old site of the district.
 To sum up, transportation is not a major problem for the life in Levent for drivers, except for the parking problem in the old town.

-Reaching to Levent with Public Transport
+Reaching Levent with Public Transport

 Levent is subject to a very enhanced public transport system.
-In addition to traditional landlines, underground transportation via metro line is also adding speed and comfort to the life in Levent.
-The traditional landlines mentioned above are minibuses travelling between Sarıyer to and from Beşiktaş and municipality busses.
+In addition to traditional landlines, underground transportation via metro line is also adding speed and comfort to life in Levent.
+The traditional landlines mentioned above are minibusses traveling between Sariyer to and from Besiktas, and municipality busses.